 1. See Roanoke from Center In The Square Rooftop

-If you need a place to start your Roanoke adventure, there's no place better to begin than the rooftop at Center In the Square in Downtown Roanoke.
-From the top, you'll be able to get a view of the Mill Mountain Star, Read Mountain and McAfee Knob along with the sites of downtown Roanoke which can really help orient your trip and you future plans.
+If you need a place to start your Roanoke adventure, there's no better place to begin than the rooftop at Center In the Square in Downtown Roanoke.
+From the top, you'll be able to get a view of the Mill Mountain Star, Read Mountain and McAfee Knob along with the sites of downtown Roanoke which can really help orient your trip and your future plans.
 They also have an aquarium and arcade if you're bringing the kids.

-2. Walk Roanoke River Greenway
+2. Roanoke River Greenway

 Photo: Iconic Roanoke River Greenway Bridge

-3. Visit a Roanoke Farmer's Market
+3. Roanoke Farmer's Market

-4. See Roanoke Historical Buildings
+4. Roanoke Historical Architecture

-5. Grab a Roanoke Picnic
+5. Roanoke Picnic Areas

 Photo: Explore Park Village on the Roanoke River

-6. Do A Roanoke Happy Hour (21+ Only)
+6. Best Roanoke Happy Hour

 Photo: Mill Mountain Park Overlooking Downtown Roanoke with McAfee Knob in the Distance